 initiate a Transaction on the corresponding blockchain;

-The private key is a digital asset that is to be distinguished from the crypto-asset that are the subject of a Transaction performed via the blockchain.
+The private key is a digital asset that is to be distinguished from the Crypto-asset that are the subject of a Transaction performed via the blockchain.
 Crypto-assets that are the object of Transactions are registered on the corresponding blockchain.
-The private key is a code that allows you do to transactions on the Wallet.
+The private key is a code generated by the Wallet.

 1.3 Transaction services.